Table of Contents

 Gilead HCV Treatment News

 It was reported by officials of Gilead Sciences, Inc. in a recent press release that they were going to create a new subsidiary, Asequa Therapeutics LLC.
 Officials stated they were planning to use Asequea Therapeutics to launch generic versions of Gilead’s leading treatments for chronic hepatitis C virus (HCV) in the United States: sofosbuvir 400mg/ velpatasvir 100mg (Epclusa) and ledipasvir 90mg/ sofosbuvir 400mg (Harvoni).
-These two drugs are amongst a list of current FDA-approved drugs for HCV treatment.
+These two drugs are on a list of current FDA-approved drugs for HCV treatment.

 Hepatitis C. What is it?